SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 To access the details of a run, just click on the run and you’ll be redirected to the graph view with the status of each block.

-From the graph view, click on the block of interest and the panel “Run results” will show.
+From the graph view, click on the block of interest and the panel `Run results` will show.

 ### Run results